Find out how to analyse your cycling post-race data so you can train and perform better in the future.

 However, taking your finish time at face value is not always an accurate method of analysis.
 Unless it is the same race that you have done before with the same conditions, you will never be comparing apples with apples.
 There are dozens of variables that can significantly affect your time.

-The Best Way to Analyze Cycling Results
+The Best Way to Analyze Results

 Analysis is by no means a perfect process because of the sheer number of variables involved.
 But using recent performance test data is always better than looking at race splits in isolation.

+You may, after an initial disappointment with your result, come to realize that you actually performed well on the day.
 Using recent performance test scores, rather than assumptions will help you stay grounded in reality, giving you a far better idea of how you raced and how to improve in the future.

 - There are lots of uncontrollable variables that can significantly affect your race results.